 Stored ice cream should never reach above zero degrees Fahrenheit.
 The ideal temperature for long term storage is -10ºF and -20ºF.
 Ice cream in storage should always feel hard to the touch.

 Ideally, ice cream should be stored in specially designated freezers.
 Separate storage prevents the odors from other foods from tainting the ice cream.
 Other products that require shorter term storage, such as beverages, should be stored separately from ice cream.
-Frequently opening and closing the freezer doors to pull inventory lowers the temperature.
+Frequently opening and closing the freezer doors to pull inventory raises the temperature.
 The bottom line is: the colder the temperature, the better.

 Ice Cream Display